JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2024-01-10-overwatch-2-using-kafka-topics-to-retrieve-player-details.md

 * How to create a virtual instance in the cloud to keep my app up 24/7
 * T﻿he power of Docker as an orchestration method to keep instances with different functions separate
-* U﻿sing Kafka to create real-time data processing
+* U﻿sing Kafka to create real-time data streaming
 * U﻿se of the streamlit library to create user-friendly dashboards

 W﻿ithout further ado, here is the culmination of my learnings - [my dashboard](http://ec2-3-25-135-208.ap-southeast-2.compute.amazonaws.com:8501/) available below.
 Some usernames to test include UBLINKED-11828 or Spaztek-1732: